flagis/GeoAtelier/2_LogWindow/instructions.md

 # LogWindow

-aka Poor-mans-debugging
+aka Poor man's debugging

+Note: inline debugging is also possible, but outside of the scope of this workshop.

-Monitor the serial output of the things and print it's output:
+## Monitor the serial output of the thing and print it's output:

-## Make the monitor visible
+### Make the monitor visible

 This can only be done after selecting the port

 ![setserial](res/setserial.png)

-## Watch the messages go by:
+### Watch the messages go by:

 I recommend selecting `Autoscroll` and `Show timestamp`